 To name all the traditions and celebrations would be impossible, but some of the most notable celebrations in Mexico are Semana Santa (Holy Week) in May, Independence Day on September 16th, Day of the People and Day in October, Dead of the Dead in November, Day of honoring the Virgin Mary in December, and so much more.

 If you can, I would recommend planning a trip around a celebration such as one of the ones I suggested, or do your own research on what celebration you’d like to be part of, and plan a trip to experience it in person.
+I highly recommend visiting and experiencing one of these traditions.
+This alone may be one of your reasons to visit Mexico and revisit afterward for years to come.

-Seeing how the city prepares for the events, how the people dress up and show up throughout the city the day of the events, and the way the whole city celebrates is truly unique and such an amazing experience to be a part of!
+Seeing how the city prepares for the events, how the people dress up and show up throughout the city on the day of the events, and the way the whole city celebrates is truly unique and such an amazing experience to be a part of!

 The ingenuity, creativity, energy, intention, and thought process that goes behind the action of Mexicans when it comes to work – is quite honestly inspiring.